brimdata/cloud/README.md

 [Zed lake](https://github.com/brimdata/zed/tree/main/docs/lake).

 Let us know if you would like to be a pre-alpha tester, free of charge.
-You will have the noble reputation of helping us build out our cloud product.
+You will be helping us build out our cloud product and your participation will be greatly appreciated.
-If so, please email us at cloud@brimdata.io and we'll get the conversation going.
+To sign up for the pre-alpha test, please email us at cloud@brimdata.io and we'll get the conversation going.

 ## Signing Up

-When you sign up, you will provide us your prefered email and we will enable your access via [auth0](https://auth0.com/).
+When you sign up, you will provide us your preferred email and we will enable your access via [auth0](https://auth0.com/).
 You will get a standard account registration email from auth0 to establish your account.